 Online Step by Step Process

-- In order to secure your tickets, the first step in the process is going to the Peru Ministry of Culture government website.
+- In order to secure your Machu Picchu tickets, the first step in the process is going to the Peru Ministry of Culture government website.

-- First you must decide if you are a part of the general entrance (most foreigners), special entrance (Bolivians, Columbians, Ecaudorians, and Peruvians) or Cusqueños (Peruvian citizens born in Cusco).
+- First, you must decide if you are a part of the general entrance (mostly foreigners), special entrance (Bolivians, Colombians, Ecuadorians, and Peruvians) or Cusqueños (Peruvian citizens born in Cusco).
 Cusqueño entrance is only permitted on Sundays.

 - Select the date and how many adults, students, or children.
 If you have a valid student ID you must start by including them as an adult.
 Then use the online chat or email [email protected] to provide proof before paying.
 The student will be changed from adult to student at the payment screen.
 Then select the availability button to move to the next step.